Moving bank can bring you savings and make it easier to manage your money. But what’s does it do to your credit report?

 I’ve had a few readers ask me recently about the impact of switching bank or opening up new accounts on their credit score.

-Some articles on the blog contain affiliate links, which provide a small commission to help fund the blog.
-However, they won’t affect the price you pay or the blog’s independence.
+Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
+However, they won’t affect the price you pay or our editorial independence.
 Read more here.

-Bank accounts and credit checks
+New bank accounts and credit checks

+One is known as a ‘soft check’.
 For a current account, this is essentially just to verify you are who you say you are, though it could potentially be used to let you know the chances of you getting an overdraft – perhaps even a pre-approved one.

-However, sometimes banks and lenders will instead conduct a ‘hard check’.
+However, most banks and lenders will instead conduct a ‘hard check’.
 This is where the result of the application – good or bad – will appear on your report, usually for a year.
 With most bank account applications it will be one of these hard checks.

 When opening a bank account can hurt your credit score